simonwmatthews/pyMelt/README.md

 ## pyMelt_MultiNest
 pyMelt can be used in conjunction with the MultiNest algorithm (Feroz and Hobson, 2008; Feroz et al., 2009, 2013) via its python frontend, pyMultinest (Buchner et al., 2014).
 This permits the inversion of measured data (e.g. crystallisation temperature, crustal thickness) to obtain unknowns (e.g. potential temperature) via Bayesian inference.
-More details of the inversion methods are provided in Matthews et al. (in review).
+More details of the inversion methods are provided in Matthews et al., 2021.

 For pyMelt_MultiNest to work, MultiNest and pyMultinest must be installed.
 The user is directed to the [pyMultinest installation instructions](https://johannesbuchner.github.io/PyMultiNest/) for further guidance.